rockettheme/docs/Docs/joomla/extensions/rokfeaturetable/INDEX.md

 RokFeatureTable offers a stylistic and user friendly solution for displaying tabular based data.
 It is perfect for price or product comparisons, or essentially, any type of data display that suits a matrix format.

 A simple, yet dynamic, interface provides you with the tools to quickly edit the contents of the module.
-There are a series of parameters allowing for unlimited row, with options for text, link, class and much more, which allows for extensive control.
+There are a series of parameters allowing for unlimited rows, with options for text, link, class and much more, which allows for extensive control.

 Key Features
 ------------

 * **Unlimited Rows**: Display extensive amounts of data.
 * **Extensive data control**: Control over text, links, classes and other.
 * **Highlight Column Control**: Set which column is defaulted as the highlight.